 All electrical controls are located at the rear of the laser chassis.
-A diagram of the rear view of the laser appears in Figure 1.
-Following are descriptions of each item identified in Figure 1:
+A diagram of the rear view of the laser appears in Figure 1, with descriptions of each item.

 Figure 1.
-Rear View of Helium Neon Laser.
+Rear view of Helium Neon Laser.

 1. Power Jack (PWR)